burkeholland/ConvertMe/ImageConverter.Package/STORE_SUBMISSION.md

 # Microsoft Store Submission Guide

-This document outlines the steps to publish Image Converter to the Microsoft Store.
+This document outlines the steps to publish ConvertMe to the Microsoft Store.

 ## Prerequisites